Finding the Best BCD for Women – Buying Guide and Reviews

 BCD for Women Buyer’s Guide

-You will get closer to finding your best BCD by taking the following criteria/suggestions into consideration.
+You will get closer to finding the best women’s BCDs for scuba diving by taking the following criteria/suggestions into consideration.

-Make sure to look for BCD’s that have a number of different sizes.
+Make sure to look for BCD’s that have a number of different sizes for female divers.
 That’ll make it easier to find a matching size that will fit perfectly.
 Check the sizing charts for each BCD as a large size women’s BCD probably matches a small or even an X-small men’s size!

 If the BCD has an integrated weight system then you want to make sure that you can easily ditch the weights if you need to.
-Most BCD’s with integrated weight systems have mechanical latches to ditch the weights if necessary.
+Most BCD’s with a weight system that’s integrated into the BCD have mechanical latches to ditch the weights if necessary.

-Any BCD needs to be able to produce lift through an air cell to counteract the integrated weights.
-The lift usually depends on the size of the BCD and for most starts at 25’ish pounds.
+Any women’s BCD needs to be able to produce lift through an air cell to counteract the integrated weights.
+The lift capacity usually depends on the size of the BCD and for most starts at 25’ish pounds.
+Due to the typically smaller and lighter body of a woman, the lift capacity is usually a little lower compared to the men’s BCD’s.

 Remote Exhaust Valves